-For all types of assistantships, if an assistant is sick or otherwise unable to come to work on a day that he/she is scheduled to work, the assistant should contact his/her supervisor.
+For all types of assistantships, if an assistant is sick or otherwise unable to come to work on a scheduled work day, the assistant should contact the supervisor.
 If work hours are missed, assistants should confer with the supervisor to make up the hours, unless those hours are covered by sick leave.

 All assistantship contracts are considered academic appointments.
 Since assignments vary, the supervisor will monitor work responsibilities.
-If an assistant is assigned duties during a scheduled holiday, he/she should be given equal time off at another time.
-This revised work schedule should be mutually agreed on by the assistant and his/her supervisor.
+If an assistant is assigned duties during a scheduled holiday, the assistant should be given equal time off at another time.
+This revised work schedule should be mutually agreed on by the assistant and supervisor.